SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 #### Add these functions to your environment

-1. Copy the `gitlab-setup.sh` file, and `gitlab/` directory to a safe place on your system.
+1. Copy the `gitlab/` directory and its contents to a safe place on your system.
-    I personally, have a `~/.functions/` folder for these things.
+    I personally, have a `~/.functions/` folder for such files and directories.
+    So I've got a `~/.functions/gitlab/` folder with all these files.
+1. Copy the [fzf_wrapper.sh](../fzf_wrapper.sh) file to either the same directory as the `gitlab/` directory, or into the `gitlab/` directory itself.
-1. Also copy the `fzf_wrapper.sh` file to the same directory.
+1. Copy the [curl_link_header.sh](../curl_link_header.sh) file to either the same directory as the `gitlab/` directory, or into the `gitlab/` directory itself.
-    It's in the parent directory with the `gitlab-setup.sh` file.
-1. In your `.bash_profile` (or similar environment start-up script), add a line to source the `gitlab-setup.sh` file.
+1. In your environment setup file (e.g. `.bash_profile`), add a line to source the `gitlab-setup.sh` file.
     For example, in mine, I have this line:
     ```bash
-    source "$HOME/.functions/gitlab-setup.sh"
+    source "$HOME/.functions/gitlab/gitlab-setup.sh"
     ```
     In order to add these functions to an already open environment, execute the same command.